-Often in investigating a complex system, we face the situation that the detailed (or deep) models of the underlying mechanisms, particularly continuous aspects, are not accessible, or the state variables are not directly observable.
-Qualitative simulation of system starts modeling with description of the known structures within that system for reasoning, e.g., by drawing a directed graph from the initial state to the possible future states and indicating the relation between the states [45].
-The possible behavior of the system is then indicated by different paths of the resulting graph from the initial (current) space.
-The qualitative models are useful when we are lacking precise knowledge by reasoning at a higher abstract level.
-The goal of making qualitative simulation models is to represent the essential characteristics of structure and behavior of the system.
-For instance, to understand the dynamic behavior of CPS and relations between various factors, we can use semi-structures or unstructured approaches for extensive data collection, e.g., by conducted interviews with human-experts.
-An exemplar qualitative model in Figure 32 depicts the influence between three parameters of temperature, wearing and sensor error rate for the UUV use case.
-Operating the test bed normally causes wear and tear in some of the machinery components as well as the temperature increasement.
+Often in investigating a complex system, we face situations where the detailed (or deep) models of the underlying mechanisms, particularly continuous aspects, are not accessible, or where the state variables are not directly observable.
+In such cases, the qualitative modeling of the system begins with description of the known structures within that system for reasoning.
+This often involves drawing a directed graph from the initial state to the possible future states, indicating the relation between these states [65].
+The possible behaviors of the system are then represented by different paths within the resulting graph, starting from the initial (current) space.

+The qualitative models are useful precise knowledge is lacking and allow reasoning at a higher abstract level.
+The goal of creating qualitative simulation models is to capture the essential characteristics of the structure and the behavior of the system.
+For instance, to understand the dynamic behavior of CPS and relations between various factors, semi-structures or unstructured approaches can be employed for extensive data collection, such as conducting interviews with human experts.

+An exemplary qualitative model, as depicted in Figure 35, represents the influence between three parameters, temperature, wearing and sensor error rate, for the UUV use case.
+The operation of the test bed normally leads to wear and tear in some of the machinery components as well as an increase in the temperature increasement.
 These two parameters have mutual influence on the frequency of measurements error of the implemented sensors on the test bed.